flipdot/money-utils/ueberweisung/README.md

-# ueberweisung
+# Ueberweisung
 Monitors money transfers to an account and filters them according to various patterns to save information.

-## setup
+## Setup
-copy `config.example.py` to `config.py` and customize contents according to your likings. start as systemd service, using `money.service`
+Copy `config.example.py` to `config.py` and customize contents according to your likings.

+# BELOW LEGACY

 ## output
+start as systemd service, using `money.service`
 The systemd service starts a webserver with the following endpoints:

 ### `/recharges.json`